Pero Pejić

-Pero Pejić (born 28 November 1982) is a Croatian retired professional footballer who played as a striker.
+Pero Pejić (born 28 November 1982) is a Croatian retired professional footballer who played as a forward.

-With over 100 goals to his name, he is the highest scoring foreign player in Albanian football history.
-In 2015, Pero Pejić was one of the top 5 goalscorers in Europe.
+With over 100 goals to his name, he is the highest-scoring foreign player in Albanian football history.
+In 2015, Pejić ranked among the top five goalscorers in Europe.

 Club career

 Early career

 Pejić began his career at local club NK Zmaj Makarska but soon moved to play for Vrbovec in 2000.
 After two years at the club, he decided to move to Croatia Sesvete, from there he moved to a bigger club, Slaven Belupo.
 After three and a half years at the Koprivnica club moved abroad for the first time to play for Albanian side Dinamo Tirana.

 Dinamo Tirana

 Pejić moved to Dinamo Tirana in January 2007 and became an immediate hit with fans and players alike, with his scoring ability and his general presence in the side.
 His first game in Albania was on 3 February 2007 away from home against Kastrioti Krujë in a hard-fought victory.
 He had to wait until 28 April for his first goal, which was to come in the Tirana derby against Tirana, Pejić scored in the 27th minute but it would prove to be only a consolation as the match was lost 2–1.

 However that goal was to open the floodgates of the strikers scoring in Albania, as he managed to hit four goals past Shkumbini Peqin the next week in an emphatic 5–0 victory.
 The 2006–07 season was not a successful one for Dinamo Tirana as they did not win any trophies and the club only managed a 5th-place finish, although Pejić did score 6 times in 13 games for his side.

 He started the 2007–08 season by scoring a hat-trick in the matchday 3 against Kastrioti Krujë, giving his team a comfortable 4–0 home win.
 Throughout the season, Pejić scored 18 league goals in 31 appearances, as Dinamo Tirana clinched its 17 Albanian Superliga title.